 The bookshop of Shakespeare and Company is easily the most famous Anglophone bookstore in the city.
 However, little known is that this is actually the second Shakespeare and Company to have existed in Paris.
 The first Shakespeare and Co. was opened in 1919.
 Sadly it was closed during the German occupation of Paris and never reopened.

-The current bookstore was opened in 1951 as an ode to the former store, and a place for writers and book lovers to congregate.
+The current bookstore was opened in 1951 as an ode to the former store, and as a place for writers and book lovers to congregate.
 Today, you can wander the shelves, and imagine what it must have been like decades ago.
 There’s even a quiet library upstairs where you can sit and read.
+Nearby, you’ll find Square René Viviani, a beautiful and secluded spot built on a former cemetery where there’s also the oldest tree in Paris to be seen.

 Cathedrale Notre Dame